 Many people within the paranormal field, myself included, will encourage people to pick up that book and empower themselves with as much knowledge as possible.
 I really do think it is an essential part of investigating.
 We shouldn't however underestimate the importance of being onsite and doing an actual paranormal investigation.
 It is how we learn.
 We can have all the ideas in the world, but until we are out in the field, we don't know how we react to certain situations.
 A lot of the time, we as people don't tend to believe something entirely unless we were there to witness it ourselves.
 We can easily write something off and say it is interference it is this it is that, but unless we are in a situation ourselves, maybe we are writing something off too quickly.
 At the other end, being on location teaches us and educates us on the different things that we know are not paranormal.
 We tend to only learn these by having to go through the process ourselves.
 I know myself know the different sounds of Black Rock House by being there.
 I know on a windy night, the wind flows through holes in the roof or walls and go behind the wallpaper and it makes a crackling noise.
 When you are standing in a room and hear this noise, it makes you feel like someone is standing behind you.
 It can cause cold spots.
 The wind and this wallpaper issue was the source of many reported experiences, until we worked out what it was.
 We would not have worked it out without that experience of being onsite.

-What have you learnt in 2020 as an investigator and will you change how you do things?
+What have you learnt as an investigator during lockdowns and will you change how you do things?